 Once the OpenGL OVR_multiview2 specification was created, the WebGL working group started to make a WebGL version of this API.

-Some important restrictions of the final specification to notice:
+Some important restrictions of the final specification to note:

 Web engines with multiview support

 We have been working for a while on adding multiview support to three.js (PR).
-Currently it is possible to get the benefits of multiview automatically as long as the extension is available and you define a WebGL2 context without antialias:
+Currently, it is possible to get the benefits of multiview automatically as long as the extension is available and you define a WebGL2

 var context = canvas.getContext( 'webgl2', { antialias: false } );